-So, if those are the essential similarities, and they’re facts, how do they point to the fact that this is first best attributed to coincidence, and second, isn’t infringement.
+So, if those are the essential similarities, why do they direct me to believe that this is better attributed to coincidence than copying and isn’t unlawful appropriation?

 Is “Oh Why” the same lyric as “Oh I?”
-No. Does the fact that they’re phonetically similar matter?
-Sure, sonically, they’re the same.
+I certainly don’t think so.
+Does the fact that they’re phonetically similar matter?
+Sure, a bit.
+Sonically, they’re the same.
 But they aren’t just nonsensical utterances.
 Words have meaning and these mean different things, especially in context.
 Lamenting “Oh, why?” over and over again is different from “Oh I,” as an embellishment — “oh I oh I oh I, I’m in love with…” I’m not a poetry expert, but this seems a reasonable interpretation.

 The consistent duration eighth notes are at least somewhat double-edged for us.
-Yes, the notes are the same duration throughout, which is rather the opposite of “distinctive,” as were the evenly spaced notes in the contentious ostinatos from Katy Perry’s “Dark Horse” v “Joyful Noise” case.
-But of course, they’re similarly indistinct.
-In other words, nobody can have a monopoly over a succession of eighth notes regardless of length.
+Yes, the notes are the same rhythm and duration throughout, which sounds like rather the opposite of “distinctive.”
+This was true of the evenly spaced notes in the contentious ostinatos from Katy Perry’s “Dark Horse” v “Joyful Noise” case.
+But of course, they’re similarly indistinct aren’t they?
+That’s a creative choice.

-A significant difference lies in their placements in musical time — in their respective measures.
-The “oh’s” and “why’s” or “I’s” fall differently.
+But a significant difference lies in their placements in musical time — in their respective measures.
+The “oh’s” and “why’s” or “I’s” fall differently in terms of rhythmic placement.
 They are offset relative to one another.
 You can go back and listen, and I can illustrate for you.
 At some time in elementary school music class, most of us are taught to count 4/4 “common time” music as “One and Two and Three and Four and.”
 The numerals fall on the more often emphasized “down” beats, and the “and’s” fall on the “weaker” “up” beats.

 “Oh I, Oh I, Oh I, Oh I” from Shape of You is precisely “One and Two and Three and Four and.”

-Because none of these deserves copyright protection.
-Yes, copyright protects a modicum of creativity, but when I strip away the commonplace unprotectable aspects the modicum that remains amounts to too little.
+Because neither of these deserves broad copyright protection.
+Yes, copyright protects a modicum of creativity, but the closer you get to a mere modicum, the thinner your protection should be.

-The pitches are not merely from a scale, they are the first four successive pitches of the minor pentatonic scale, in order.
-They’re not a protectable melody.
+The pitches are not merely from a scale, they are the first four successive pitches of the minor pentatonic scale, in order no less.
+Copyright does not protect scales.

 “Oh why?” is not a protectable phrase.
 That seems obvious.
 And “Oh why, oh why?” is not a protectable phrase.
 You’ve heard it your whole life.
-And so we are left (maybe?) pointing to that last hanging “oh” as the modicum.
-Well, “Shape” doesn’t do that.
+I’m thinking “oh where oh where has my underdog gone?”
+And so how many “Oh Why’s” might be protectable?
+We are left (maybe?) pointing to that last hanging “oh” as the modicum.
+But, “Shape” doesn’t do that.

 What if we argued, simply, “all we have here is a bunch of ‘oh’s’ and ‘why’s!’
 Shouldn’t these need to be stunningly identical in every way before we imagine it’s copying and not coincidence?
 I’ve asked that question in a fashion that invites bias.
 I would do it again.